 While the scenarios and mild humor do keep the game interesting for the single player experience, it is still a brawler and therefore has repetition baked into its design.
 As such, there is not much to be gained from repeated playthroughs, even given the ability to unlock and upgrade additional characters.
 However, the fun meter does ping higher when you gather a group of friends in front of the glowing display of your choice while tossing back some cold drinks, yelling some choice remarks, and punching absolutely everything you see.

 Fist Puncher was developed by Team2Bit, a studio based in Santa Cruz, California founded by Wisconsin-grown brothers Jake and Matt Lewandowski, also of the IGN's Indie Open House graduating class of 2012.
 The duo won IGN’s indie dev reality show The Next Game Boss with their entry Washington’s Wig, which was later released on Xbox Live Indie Games.

 Fist Puncher was funded in part by a Kickstarter campaign.
 Oddly, the campaign also resulted in the successful funding of a separate game called Escape From Hizbollia, which is also a beat-em-up, funded by a single backer donating $10,000.

 The game includes some characters based on the title’s backers, as well as some real-world brand names and references to other indie games.
 The game was published by Adult Swim Games and includes a Robot Unicorn as a DLC character, based on Adult Swim’s Robot Unicorn Attack.
-Adult Swim Games also published Völgarr the Viking, Super House of Dead Ninjas, Super Comboman, Oblitus, and Westerado: Double Barreled.
+Adult Swim Games also published Völgarr the Viking, Super House of Dead Ninjas, Super Comboman, Oblitus, Westerado: Double Barreled, and Rise & Shine.